Torlus/w3c-payments-pp/README.md

 Our main concern is to find ways to enforce good practices, by participating in the definition of a set of standards that would allow seamless introduction of distributed, networked trust models, as we can find nowadays in cryptocurrencies schemes like Bitcoin or Dogecoin.

-As we are also pragmatic, and aware that such changes will take years, we will address existing payment schemes, and hopefully pave the way for safer traditional schemes.
+As we are also pragmatic, and aware that such changes will take years, we will address existing payment scenarios, and hopefully pave the way for safer traditional schemes.

 # Digital wallets and distributed models generalization